 Learn more: Geico Insurance review

 Enrolling in State Farm’s Drive Safe and Save program by downloading the mobile app could qualify you for discounts on your premiums based on your driving habits and the number of miles you drive.
 In addition, State Farm’s website and mobile app are available 24/7 when you need to manage your coverage.
 But if you’re not as comfortable handling your insurance needs digitally, State Farm has 19,000 local agents ready to help you with your insurance needs the traditional way.

 Age is not the only factor that determines the cost of car insurance.
 Another primary factor that affects the average cost of car insurance for 60-year-old drivers is location.
 Some states are more expensive for vehicle coverage than others.
 Each state’s car insurance requirements affect the cost of insurance based on how much coverage you need to legally drive.

 Florida and Michigan are among the most expensive places for car insurance because they’re no-fault states.
 In a no-fault state, each driver pays for their own medical bills regardless of fault.
 In these states, drivers must buy PIP insurance and liability insurance.

 *Hawaii does not use age as a rating factor

 Car insurance rates by gender

-The average cost of car insurance for 60-year-old female drivers is generally lower than a male driver of the same age, since female drivers tend to get into fewer accidents than males.
+The average cost of car insurance for 60-year-old female drivers is generally lower than insurance for male drivers of the same age, since female drivers tend, on average, to get into fewer accidents than males.
 Among drivers aged 61 to 65, male drivers accounted for 64% of crash fatalities, while female drivers accounted for only 36%, according to the National Highway Traffic Safety Administration.